 - We do everything on a flat fee basis, agreed to in advance.

-- We help you proactively create a plan.
-If you plan ahead, you have a multitude of options to make the future smooth and predictable for your family.
+- We help you proactively create an estate plan.
+If you plan ahead, you have a multitude of options to make the future predictable for your family.

 And we help in key areas of your life:

 - Guardianship: What about short-term emergencies?
-What if you name a couple as guardian but they later get divorced?
-We help you understand why a will isn’t the right place for guardianship.
+What if you name a couple as guardian, but they later get divorced?

 - Will and Trust Planning: Who gets what, under what conditions?
 How can you avoid the probate court?
 What if minor children are named as beneficiaries?